 Your little baby is all grown up and about ready to be spayed if she’s a girl or neutered if he’s a boy.
 Naturally, as a pet parent, you’re feeling a little worried.

-But while any surgery has its risks, spaying and neutering is a common procedure that most veterinarians have had lots of practice doing.
+But while any surgery has its risks, spaying and neutering are common procedures that most veterinarians have had lots of practice doing.
 February is Spay/Neuter Awareness Month, so it’s a great time to learn more about what happens when your cat goes through this process.

 What should you expect before, during, and after the operation?
 Here are a few things you should know to prepare for the spaying or neutering procedure.

 Most vets will ask that you fast your cat — meaning no food, and in some cases, no water — for up to twelve hours prior to surgery.
 This is to reduce the likelihood that your cat will vomit during the procedure, which can cause very serious complications.